zwiebert/tronferno-mcu/README.md

         gtkterm --port /dev/ttyUSB0 --speed 115200 --echo

   * type your commands in the terminal.
-Command line ends with a semicolon (;).
-No editing possible:
+Command line ends with a semicolon (;):
   ```
       help;
       config wlan-ssid="xxx" wlan-password="xxx";